 Step#3: Lay Stone and Point the Joints

-I use 3 parts sand to 1 part cement for my stonework mortar, with the cement being a 50/50 blend of Portland and masonry.
-The thicker mortar joints in traditional stonework often exceed the 1/2” thick maximum recommended for mortar made with masonry cement.
+I use 3 parts sand to 1 part cement for my stonework mortar, with the cement being a 50/50 blend of Portland and masonry cements.
+The thicker mortar joints in traditional stonework often exceed the 1/2” thick maximum recommended for mortar made with masonry cement, hence the need for Portland cement.

 Trowel a 1/2” to 3/4”-thick layer of mortar onto the place where the next stone is going, then nestle that stone into place along a guide string.
 This is a lot like laying brick, except that the area behind the face of the stone is quite likely to be irregular.
 Fill these spaces with chunks and chippings of stone created by your work chiseling the face of the stones earlier, with mortar pushed in around the shards.
 When I’m working against an existing frame wall I’ll often use a tape measure to position stones a certain distance from the wall, rather than following a string.